six2dez/reconftw/.planning/STATE.md

 ## Current Position

-Phase: 07 (osint-e2e) — EXECUTING
+Phase: 07 (osint-e2e) — COMPLETE (7/7, accepted 2026-06-10)
-Plan: 6 of 7
+Plan: 7 of 7 (all complete)
-Status: Ready to execute
-NEXT (you, the maintainer): Phase 7 (OSINT E2E) — depends on Phase 5 only (calendar-parallel with Phase 6 was possible).
-Alternatively close Phase 4 open gate (04-11 parity sign-off on hackerone.com+tesla.com) if VPS is now provisioned.
+Status: Phase 7 accepted — DoD-2 signed off by maintainer NEXT (you, the maintainer): Phase 8 (MCP Server), or close the Phase 4 open gate (04-11 parity sign-off on hackerone.com+tesla.com) if VPS is now provisioned.
+Phase 7 and Phase 6 (both depend on Phase 5 only) are now done.
 Last activity: 2026-06-10

 ## Performance Metrics